 There are no guarantees in life, but you know what’s even more of a guarantee?
 Not doing anything.
 There’s nothing more guaranteed to get you nowhere, than not doing anything.

 The sooner you start, the better.
 Life itself is actually kind of like starting on top of the hill.
 None of us start at the bottom of the hill, we all start at the top.
 But every day you’re walking down the hill.
 So the longer you’re walking down the hill, without building a snow ball.
 The less “HILL” you have to work with.

 You can spend 40 years walking down the hill, to later realize; MAN! everyone’s building a snow ball.
 I really should start.
 But guess what, you’re already 3/4’s of the way down the hill.
 There’s just not much “HILL” left anymore.

 In other words, inaction is a choice as well.
 By putting it off, you’re choosing inaction.

 And that’s it.
 Four money principles you can start living by.

 Now go build your snow ball!

 How are you building your snowball?
-Are you at a point where you’re starting to see some of the momentum of the snowball?
+Are you at a point where you’re starting to see some of the momentum of the snowball? (cash giveaway aug 15, 2018 Christian female singer, her first name starts with an L and it’s a recent song!)
 If not, list the top 3 steps you’re going to take in the next week to do so!